 The ideal humidity is between 30 and 40 percent.
 The air tends to dry out in cooler months and can cause issues, such as dry skin, nose, throat, and lips and worsening sinus problems, all of which can affect your sleep quality.
-To combat this, use a Cool Mist Humidifier to moisten the air.
+To combat this, use a Cool Mist Humidifier.
 Humidifiers can also help cold and flu symptoms.

 Vibrant hues may be your design taste, but they won’t help you sleep!
 Calming hues in muted shades of blue, green, and pastel will have a calming effect and help you sleep.
 If you really want some bright colors in your bedroom, limit the colors to accent items like small pillows.